STEP Home Students in Action Portal (SIA) Portal About STEP STEP Alumni About CSTEP CSTEP Alumni Day of Service Calendar of Events

 (2) Human Services

-Projects that study human conditions pertaining to diseases, families, children, safety, wellness, aging, human service agencies and the impact on the community, etc.
+Projects that study human conditions pertaining to disease, families, children, safety, wellness, aging, human service agencies sand the impact on the community, etc. [Example: Health Department’s Student about Bacterial Meningitis and Teenagers]

 (3) Physical Sciences